Noravank: Nature

-1287 - Stepanos Orbelian becomes metropolitan of Syunk.
+1287 - Stepanos Orbelian becomes metropolitan of Syunik.
 He is one of the most prestigious men of culture and politics in medieval Armenia.
 He is to leave numerous works of poetry and essays on history.
 He finally succeeds in uniting the monasteries of Tatev and Noravank.

 2nd half of 13th century - A bridge is built to connect the monastery with the region.

 1290 - An inscription mentioning the death of the "prince of princes" Tarsaich can be seen at the east entrance of the chapel.

 1291 - Amira, grandson of Djurdj, buys an orchard for 4000 pieces of silver and donates it to the monastery.

 1292 - The architect-scribe Momik transcribes a beautiful Gospel for the brothers Hovhannes and Tadeos Princess Mina Khatun, daughter of King Djala of the Aghuank and wife of Tarsaich, donates many goods to the monastery.

 1298 - Ter Sargis, bishop of Syunik, dies and is buried in the monastery.
 Stepanos, bishop of Syunik and son of "prince of princes" Tarsaich, makes an important donation to the monastery.
 Princess Mina Khatun is buried in the monastery.

 1299 - In the monastery of Noravank, metropolitan and historian Stepanos Orbelian finishes his great work entitled History of the Province of Syunik (Patmut'yun Nahangin Sisakan).

 1300 - Prince Elikum Orbelian dies and is buried in the monastery, in the Chapel of St Grigor; the tomb of the prince, son of Tarsaich, bears a human representation with a lion's tail and paws: these characteristics were attributed to him for his courage in war.
 Stepanos Orbelian finishes his poem "Lament on Behalf of the Cathedral" ("Voghb i dimats surb Katoghikeyin").

 1302 - The architect-scribe Momik writes and miniates a Gospel for Stepanos Orbelian.

 1303 - Metropolitan Stepanos Orbelian dies and is buried in the monastery.
 Sandjar, son of Tankarghul, donates an orchard to the monastery on the birth of his son.

 1303-1324 - The abbot of monastery is Hovhannes-Orbel, nephew of Prince Liparit.
 By his will, the architect Momik is to build the Church of St. Astvatsatsin at Areni.
 Also by his will, numerous codices are written in manuscript.

 1304 - Momik erects a khachkar to the memory of metropolitan Stepanos Orbelian.

 1305 - An inscription on his tomb mentions the death of Bishop Grigor of Syunik.

 1307 - Momik and Poghos "vardapet" write and miniate a Gospel.

 1308 - Tamta Khatun, mother of Prince Burtel, erects a beautiful khachkar made by the architect Momik.